rgksugan/knowledge/3-resources/books/101 things I learned in Architecture School.md

 by [[Matthew Frederick]]

 ## Highlights
-* Death, of course, is not a failure.
+> Death, of course, is not a failure.
 Death is normal.
 Death may be the enemy, but it is also the natural order of things.

-## Bibliography